connexcs/docs/docs/customer/main.md

 ![alt text][cust-main]

-Each specific customer's portal can be accessed by clicking on
+Each specific customer's portal can be accessed by clicking on the dropdown against the customer's name.

 ## Audit Log
 ![alt text][audit-log]